 By Pav Jordan

-TORONTO (Reuters) - Endorsements from two leading proxy advisory firms could turn out to be the London Stock Exchange's
+TORONTO (Reuters) - Endorsements from two leading proxy advisory firms could turn out to be the London Stock Exchange's <LSE.L> secret weapon as it bids for the widely held TMX Group <X.TO>, operator of the Toronto Stock Exchange.

 Glass, Lewis & Co, a major U.S.-based advisory firm, recommended for a second time on Tuesday that TMX shareholders vote in favor of the LSE's C$3.6 billion ($3.7 billion) friendly takeover offer at a shareholder meeting on Thursday.